The museum is set over 2 sites, The Postal Museum and Mail Rail. These buildings are separated by Phoenix Place, a public road with a zebra crossing.

 A variety of seating is available throughout the museum, some with backs and arms.
 We also have a limited number of portable stools.

 Subtitles are provided on most of the films throughout the museum.

-Mail Rail ride
+Mail Rail access

 Originally designed to carry post, (not people) the size and design of the carriages means that it is not suitable for all visitors.
-Please read the essential information below to ensure the ride is suitable for you before purchasing a ticket.

 Mail Rail Film

 For people who do not meet the evacuation requirements, or for those who do not wish to ride, a film is available to watch on the lower ground floor of Mail Rail.

 It allows visitors to view the journey through the tunnel and experience the audio-visual presentations from the Mail Rail ride.

 - Subtitles are provided for those with hearing impairments.

 - An audio-described version of the film is available upon request.